 Publications, Grad Students, Post-Docs

 We received our PhDs from the Sub-Department of Animal Behaviour at Cambridge University under the supervision of Robert Hinde.
 After Cambridge, we became post-doctoral fellows and then assistant professors at Rockefeller University, where we worked with Peter Marler.
 We moved to UCLA in 1981 and to the University of Pennsylvania in 1985.
-Dorothy is currently professor of Biology and Robert is professor of Psychology at the University of Pennsylvania.
+We retired in 2016.

 Most of our research has focused on monkeys living under natural conditions.
 From 1977-88, we studied a population of vervet monkeys in Amboseli National Park, Kenya.
 Results of this work are summarized in our book How Monkeys See the World (Cheney & Seyfarth 1990, University of Chicago Press).
 In 1992, together with a terrific group of colleagues, we began a long-term study of free-ranging baboons in the Okavango Delta of Botswana.
 Results of this work are summarized in the book Baboon Metaphysics (Cheney & Seyfarth, 2007, University of Chicago Press) and many papers.